| Getting your Trinity Audio player ready... |

 Balancing Your GMAT Score With Other Factors

-We all know that impressive test scores can only help when you’re applying to a highly regarded school such as UCLA Anderson, but as I alluded to earlier, there are numerous factors that MBA admissions committees weigh when deciding who makes the cut.
+We all know that impressive test scores can only help when you’re applying to a highly regarded school such as UCLA Anderson.
+But there are numerous factors that MBA admissions committees weigh when deciding who makes the cut.
 In other words, business schools evaluate applicants holistically, rather than admit applicants based on any one factor in isolation.

-Case in point: We saw that the middle 80% of the class of 2022 has GMAT scores ranging from 660 to 740, an 80-point swing.
+Case in point: We saw that the middle 80% of the Class of 2026 has GMAT scores ranging from 670 to 750, an 80-point swing.
 Furthermore, we know that the mid-80% does not represent the full range of GMAT scores of the MBA class.
-In fact, 10% of the class scored lower than 660 and 10% of the class scored higher than 740.
+In fact, 10% of the class scored lower than 670, and 10% of the class scored higher than 750.
 Of course, we don’t know how much lower or higher those numbers go, but it’s safe to say that we’re dealing with a significant range of GMAT scores.

 So, what accounts for these variations?
 Clearly, some students were exceptional enough in other areas of their applications to earn a seat in the MBA program despite GMAT scores that fell well below the average of the incoming class.
 Perhaps they had impressive careers and certifications such as CPA/CA/CFA.
 Perhaps they come from underrepresented backgrounds and had stellar GPAs.